GB's Dart loses opener in Billie Jean King Cup

 Vondrousova, who is the home team's highest-ranked player in the Prague tie, won 6-1 6-0.

-Emma Raducanu takes on faces world number 50 Tereza Martincova in Friday's second singles rubber.
+Emma Raducanu takes on world number 50 Tereza Martincova in Friday's second singles rubber.

 US Open champion Raducanu will play her first senior match on clay, as well as making her debut in the Billie Jean King Cup.